lfit/itpol/linux-workstation-security.md

 - [Kernel Concepts][12], where you can purchase both the OpenPGP compatible smartcards and the USB readers, should you need one.
-- [Yubikey NEO][13], which offers OpenPGP smartcard functionality in addition to other features.
+- [Yubikey NEO][13], which offers OpenPGP smartcard functionality in addition to many other cool features (U2F, PIV, HOTP, etc).

 It is also important to make sure that the master PGP key is not stored on the main workstation, and only subkeys are used.
 The master key will only be needed when signing someone else's keys or creating new subkeys -- operations which do not happen very frequently.
-You may follow [the Debian's subkeys][14] guide to learn how to move your master key to removable storage.
+You may follow [the Debian's subkeys][14] guide to learn how to move your master key to removable storage and how to create subkeys.

 You should then configure your gnupg agent to act as ssh agent and use the smartcard-based PGP Auth key to act as your ssh private key.
-We publish a [detailed guide][15] on how to do that using either a smartcard reader or Yubikey NEO.
+We publish a [detailed guide][15] on how to do that using either a smartcard reader or a Yubikey NEO.

 If you are not willing to go that far, at least make sure you have a strong